rainbow-mind-machine/rainbow-mind-machine/rainbowmindmachine/README.md

 and owns that account by owning an API key.
 This API key is contained in a JSON file.
 By giving each bot its own JSON file, we associate each bot with its own Twitter account.

-(This account setup is done by the Keymaker class.)
+(This account setup is done by the TwitterKeymaker class.)

 The outer loop represents instances of finishing the whole poem.
 The outer wait is the amount of time the bot waits once it has finished